ieee-unipi-sb/web-dev-with-ai/README.md

   ### Let's experiment with the code.

+We can watch our website locally if we do the following: `Right Click on index.html ► Copy Path ► Open a Browser ► Paste the Copied Path on the URL`.

 - We can edit `public/index.html` line 9, to change the title of your website.

 ```html